 One of the most common forms of dyslexia is called phonological dyslexia.
 As its name suggests, this dyslexia type is connected to sound.

 For some people, the difficulty is not sound-based but more visual.
-For example, a child may find it hard to recognize a word, even if it’s not the first time they see it.
+For example, a child may find it hard to recognize a word, even if it’s not the first time they have seen it.
 For a proficient reader, the shapes of words are immediately recognizable, almost like the faces of familiar people.
 If a child scores poorly on the sight word module of a dyslexia test, the problem may well stem from an inability to recall these shapes.

 One of the hallmarks of this kind of dyslexia is the frequent confusion of letter symbols that look similar.
-For example, a child may not always distinguish “b” from “d”.
+For example, a child may not always distinguish “b” from “d.”

 What causes dyslexia?

-We aren’t yet sure whether dyslexia, and the brain behaviors that seem to occur alongside it, are determined by genes or caused by events in childhood development.
+We aren’t yet sure whether dyslexia and the brain behaviors that seem to occur alongside it are determined by genes or caused by events in childhood development.
 The current consensus is that both are possible, and both exist in the population of dyslexic people.

 – Primary dyslexia